AdamWeissman/wingchun/README.md

 11) Create
 12) Iterate

-Lastly, I've attempted to spin Eliza into something that more closely resembles the Socratic Method, especially in the context of The Five Whys, or as adapted by Eliyahu Goldratt with his Theory of Constraints.
+Lastly, I've attempted to spin Eliza into something that more closely resembles the Socratic Method in the context of The Five Whys, or as adapted by Eliyahu Goldratt with his Theory of Constraints.

 ## MORE RESOURCES ON WING CHUN
 * https://www.dragoninst.com/blog/what-is-the-wooden-dummy-for/